exvertus/thomasflanigan/content/posts/pathlib.md

 It is easy to understand the temptation, which brings me to my conclusion:
 Pathlib enables me to think about paths the way I already do, *without* the hurdles of a dispersed interface.
-Below I've simplified a scenario I've encountered working on a CI project, again comparing os with the refactored version for pathlib.
+Below I've simplified a scenario I've encountered working on a CI project, again comparing os with the same logic refactored for pathlib.

 {{< highlight python >}}
 import os